Authored by the expert who managed and guided the team behind the Japan Property Pack

 Sources: A Guide to Investing in Japan's Emerging Ski Resort Markets, Japan Hospitality - Ski Resorts, Guide to Buying Property in Hakuba Japan

-5) Rents in Tokyo will rise due to its appeal to young professionals and international talent
+5) Tokyo rents will increase as it attracts young professionals and international talent

 Rents in Tokyo are climbing, and this trend is set to continue.